Faizan-26/C-Compiler/REPORT.md

-# Compiler Project Report
+# C Compiler Project Report

 ## Overview

-This report provides a comprehensive overview of the compiler project, detailing each phase from frontend to backend with a focus on the optimization capabilities.
+This report provides a comprehensive overview of our C compiler project, detailing each phase from frontend to backend with a focus on the optimization capabilities.
 The compiler follows the traditional compiler design pattern, with distinct phases for lexical analysis, syntax analysis, semantic analysis, intermediate code generation, optimization, and code emission.

 ## Project Structure